-TABLE 12: STRENGTH OF CONSENSUS
+TABLE 13: STRENGTH OF CONSENSUS

-100 % consensus 100% agreement 100 % Agreement Strong consensus Agreement of >95% participants Consensus Agreement of >75-95% participants Agreement of the majority Agreement of >50-75% participants
+Strong consensus Agreement of >95% participants Consensus Agreement of >75-95% participants Agreement of the majority Agreement of >50-75% participants

 The final presentation of the recommendations looks as shown below.
 When the consensus strength identical for more than one recommendations, this was only displayed once in the left column of the recommendation block, where applicable.
 Evidence and consensus based recommendations are presented as such with a clear link to the evidence base used.